4dn-dcic/python-lambda/README.rst

 ======================

-The original `Python-lambda <https://pypi.python.org/pypi/python-lambda>`_ is licensed under an ISCL license. `The version of that license active at time of the fork is here
+The original `Python-lambda <https://pypi.python.org/pypi/python-lambda>`_ is licensed under an ISC license. `The version of that license active at time of the fork is here
 <https://github.com/nficano/python-lambda/blob/01f1b8c3651de4e772618851b2117277ca95b1b4/LICENSE>`_.
 Github's summary of that license describes it as: